Point Evaluation & The Need for RKHS

 \(L^2(\mathcal{X}\times\mathcal{X}, \mu\otimes\mu)\).

-equivalence class therefore selects a continuous representative; strict
+equivalence class therefore selects a continuous representative.
+Strict positivity of \(\mu\)

-convergence on the diagonal.
-For the off-diagonal terms, Cauchy-Schwarz applied
+uniform convergence on the diagonal.
+For the off-diagonal terms, Cauchy-Schwarz applied to

 \[